wolf-plugins/wolf-shaper/README.md

 ![alt text](https://raw.githubusercontent.com/pdesaulniers/spoonie-waveshaper/master/plugins/WaveShaper/Screenshot.png)

-Free, cross-platform distortion plugin.
-Can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.
+spoonie WaveShaper (name subject to change) is a free, cross-platform distortion plugin.
+It can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.

-While kind of usable, the plugin is not done yet.
-Please check the issues on GitHub before using it :)
+While kind of usable, it is not done yet.
+You might want to check the issues on GitHub before using the plugin :)

 ## Build and install